 - Audio system: Optoacoustic (http://www.optoacoustics.com/medical/optoactive), Optoactive ANC headphone, FOMRI-III microphone

 - 128-channel EEG system: Brain Vision, (http://brainvision.com/products.html), BrainAmp

 - Eyetracking system: SR Research, (http://www.sr-research.com/mount_longrange_1000plus.html), EyeLink 1000 Plus system

 |Rates are subject to change, contact facility to verify current fees.|

 |Updated March 13, 2017|

-As a core facility, the HMR Center is a resource for basic and translational MRI and MRS research both from investigators on-campus and off.
+As a core facility, the Human Magnetic Resonance Center is a resource for basic and translational MRI and MRS research both from investigators on-campus and off.